You are on our United Kingdom site

 Policy

 The previous Government launched a consultation in 2023 on non-compliance in the umbrella company market (i.e. a business which employs a worker with a view to that worker being supplied to work for, and be under the control of, an end-client).
 The new Government has issued a response and has decided to take steps to reform the umbrella company market.
-In addition, on 21 July 2025 HMRC published a policy paper entitled ‘Umbrella Companies: tackling non-compliance in the umbrella company market’.
-This update includes a draft of the Finance Bill 2026 legislation which will be used to implement the changes set out below.

 Timing and developments

-Included in the Employment Rights Bill following amendments on 5 March 2025.
+The employment law changes are included in the Employment Rights Bill following amendments on 5 March 2025.

 The Government has promised to consult on the regulation of Umbrella Companies in Autumn 2025 and has said that the measure will take effect in 2027, although a specific date is not provided.